 More about these applications and those who made the applications is found in the words of the late Jerri Chasteen, who was, in the 1980's and 1990's, considered qualified as an expert witness on Cherokee history and Cherokee tribal citizenship rights by the Oklahoma Court of Appeals and the United States Supreme Court.

 "The fraud and perjury involved in these applications wrote a new chapter of shame for the non-Indians who could not stand to have anything that they could not steal from the Indians- their last remaining land!
 Be aware that at this same time, there were hundreds of thousands acres of public land available to these people under the Homestead Act- BUT that wasn't the "forbidden fruit" that the Indian lands had become to them.
-I am happy to report that all of the 1896 applications (- including the ones submitted from CHINA) were rejected."
+I am happy to report that all of the 1896 applications (- including the ones submitted from CHINA) were rejected."and

 "This "1896 roll" was outlawed because of the massive amounts of perjured testimony that was being purchased and submitted, and all of the attempted fraud that was being committed by the applicants.....
 If their efforts were not so despicable in purpose, these applications would be quite comical and very entertaining to anyone who knows anything about Cherokee history, traditions or laws."